Lucid Motors hires former Tesla production executive

 Shutterstock photo

-July 1 (Reuters) - Lucid Motors said on Monday it hired Tesla Inc's former vice president of production at its Fremont factory, Peter Hochholdinger, as vice president of manufacturing.
+July 1 (Reuters) - Lucid Motors said on Monday it hired Peter Hochholdinger, a former Tesla Inc production executive, as vice president of manufacturing, its latest high-profile hire from the electric-car maker.

-The Newark, California-based electric carmaker in April also Peter Rawlinson, former chief engineer of Tesla's Model S, as its chief executive officer (graphic).
+Newark, California-based Lucid Motors had in April Peter Rawlinson, former chief engineer of Tesla's Model S, as its chief executive officer (graphic).

+Hochholdinger, who was vice president of production at Tesla's Fremont factory, left last week after three years with the company.

+His departure is the latest among a string of senior executives to leave Tesla in the past two years, as the company struggles to deliver Model 3 sedans efficiently in international markets.
+The car is seen as crucial to the company's long-term profitability.

 Lucid, which has more than $1 billion investment from Saudi Arabia'sPublic Investment Fund, was founded in 2007 as Atieva by Sam Weng and Bernard Tse, a former vice president of Tesla.